Disability Resource Center

 Instructor Notification/Accommodation Letter

-Instructor Notification Letters can be accessed through the student portal under the AIM Access tab.
+- Instructor Notification Letters can be accessed through the DRC Student Portal

 Emotional Support Animal (ESA) Requests

-- Note: Affiliation meetings must take place prior to the submission date to ensure timely processing.
+- Note: Affiliation meetings must take place prior to the submission date above to ensure timely processing.

-Instructors to Send Requests for Finals to DRC Testing Center
+Instructors Sending Requests for Finals to DRC Testing Center

 Alternative Housing Request